QuantEcon/lecture-source-py/source/rst/about_py.rst

 * etc., etc.

-Here's some example code that generates and plots a random graph, with node color determined by shortest path length from a central node
+Here's some example code that generates and plots a random graph, with node color determined by shortest path length from a central node.

 .. code-block:: ipython